Key Takeaways

 Choose an Alternative Name

 Having a list of alternative names prepared in advance can be immensely helpful in situations where your primary choice is unavailable.
-This proactive approach minimizes delays and allows you to quickly pivot to another option without sacrificing the essence of your brand.
+This proactive approach minimizes delays, allowing you to quickly pivot to another option without compromising the essence of your brand.

-Consider variations that convey the same message or reflect the core values of your business.
+Consider variations that convey the same message or reflect your business’s core values.
 Run initial checks on these alternatives to ensure availability before settling on a new name.

 Register a Fictitious Business Name